django-import-export/django-import-export/docs/advanced_usage.rst

 How to set a value on all imported instances prior to persisting
 ================================================================

-If you need to set the same value on each instance created during import then you can do so as follows.
+You may have a use-case where you need to set the same value on each instance created during import.

-It might be that you need to set a value read at runtime on all instances during import.
+For example, it might be that you need to set a value read at runtime on all instances during import.

 You can define your resource to take the associated instance as a param, and then set it on each import instance::